ilebedie/projector_hl/task-0/README.md

 `./run.sh`

-It will first run web server with default setting and then web server with increased number of worker connectins.
+It will run attacking containers and first run container for web server with default settings and then web server with increased number of worker connections.
-It will also query default page, time the connection and show the response of the server.s
+It will also query default page, time the connection and show the response of the servers